erickgnclvs/aws-ccp-preparation/README.md

   * Exist independently of EC2 so can be moved around like an HD

 * AWS Snowball
+  > Should have been called AWS Big Old Portable Storage

+  > Use this to: Get a bunch of hard drives you can attach to your network to make getting large amounts (Terabytes of Data) into and out of AWS
   * Upload big data to AWS
   * Data migration tool - they send you a huge data traveler and you send them back
   * Physical device